-- 2-4 small grape leaves or 3-inch pieces of horseradish leaf (optional)
+- 2-4 small grape leaves or 3-inch piece horseradish leaf (optional)

-- 2-3 dill flower heads or 2 generous sprigs fresh dill leaves
+- 2-3 dill flower heads or 2 large sprigs fresh dill leaves

 - Cut a thin sliver off the flower end of the cucumbers (opposite the stem end).
 This will result in a crunchier pickle.